apache/iotdb/docs/SystemDesign/DataQuery/AlignByDeviceQuery.md

 1. First get the next time-aligned `originRowRecord` from the result set.
 2. Create a new `RowRecord` with timestamp, add device columns to it, and first create a Map structure` currentColumnMap` of `measurementName-> Field` according to` executeColumns` and the obtained result.
 3. After that, you only need to traverse the deduplicated `measurements` list to determine its type.
 If the type is` Exist`, get the corresponding result from the `currentColumnMap` according to the measurementName.
-If not, set it to` null`; if it is `NonExist  `Type is set to` null` directly; if it is `Constant` type,` measureName` is used as the value of this column.
+If not, set it to` null`; if it is `NonExist  `Type is set to` null` directly.

 After writing the output data stream according to the transformed `RowRecord`, the result set can be returned.